udaycodespace/udaycodespace/README.md

 Over the past few years, I’ve gained solid experience with core CS subjects and have worked on projects involving **Python, Java, HTML/CSS, JavaScript, React, Node.js, and MySQL**.
 I’ve also been learning and applying AI/ML techniques through coursework and hands-on projects, focusing on data-driven applications and smart automation.

-I’m currently interning as part of the **MS-AICTE Virtual Internship** offered by AICTE, where I'm enhancing my AI/ML skills.

-Outside of academics, I enjoy experimenting with new tech, working in collaborative teams, and taking on creative technical challenges. 🚀

 <table>
   <tr>
     <td valign="top" width="60%">